Stafylos Sword Skopelos

 In 1936, Professor N. Platon discovered a remarkable tomb at the end of a small peninsula between Velanio and Staphylos beaches.
 This tomb believed to belong to Prince Stafylos, contained numerous valuable artifacts, shedding light on the island’s rich past.

-Skopelos Stafilos Beach Skopelos Stafylos Beach beaches skopelos aegean -5
+Skopelos Stafilos Beach Stafylos Beach Beaches Aegean

 Among the most important discoveries in the tomb was the Sword of Stafylos, a significant artifact from the Minoan and Mycenaean periods, known for its exceptional craftsmanship.
 The Stafylos site is the most significant and renowned archaeological location on Skopelos, as excavations have revealed traces of settlements from the Mycenaean era.